Structure of the transcriptional network controlling white-opaque switching in Candida albicansMol Microbiol, 2013

 Polly Fordyce received her PhD from Stanford (lab of Steve Block) and is now a postdoctoral researcher focused on developing new microfluidic tools for investigating protein binding interactions.
 During her postdoctoral research, she has developed a technique (MITOMI 2.0) for characterizing transcription factor binding specificities and applied it to a variety of proteins, including transcription factors from S. cerevisiae, C. albicans, and H. sapiens.
 She is also currently working on developing a new platform for the production of low-cost, programmable, proteome-scale peptide arrays.

 Camilo is a Junior Specialist at the DeRisi Lab working on microfluidic technologies.
 The main project he is part of is the development of a fully programmable proteome-scale peptide synthesizer.
 He's also working on developing other microfluidic tools that will help automate some of the tasks performed daily in the DeRisi lab.

 Greg is currently working on the transcriptional regulation of one parasite that causes malaria, Plasmodium falciparum.
-He is also interested in using ulta-high throughput sequencing in novel ways to do other ulta-high throughput experiments.
+He is also interested in using ultra-high throughput sequencing in novel ways to do other ultra-high throughput experiments.